 Java Revolution and Eclipse

 The ’90s also saw the birth of Java.
 Sun Microsystems, sensing the need for a dedicated development tool, introduced the NetBeans IDE.
-However, it was the Eclipse IDE, introduced in 2001 (though its roots trace back to the late ’90s), that truly resonated with the Java community.
+However, the Eclipse IDE, introduced in 2001 (though its roots trace back to the late 1990s), truly resonated with the Java community.
 Open source and extensible, Eclipse set the stage for the future of Java development.

 Web Development Gets Its IDEs